 My research is concerned with the design and the analysis of numerical methods for the approximation of partial differential equations (PDEs), with a particular focus on finite element methods (FEMs).
-My scientific interests range from theoretical questions in numerical mathematics (e.g., a posteriori error analysis, convergence and optimality of adaptive finite element schemes) and uncertainty quantification (stochastic Galerkin FEM for PDEs with parametric or uncertain input) to the design and analysis of effective approximation methods for (nonlinear) PDEs in materials science and engineering (e.g., in micromagnetics, quantum mechanics, and liquid crystal theory).
+My scientific interests range from theoretical questions in numerical mathematics (e.g., a posteriori error analysis, convergence and optimality of adaptive finite element schemes) and computational uncertainty quantification (stochastic Galerkin FEM for PDEs with parametric or random input) to the design and analysis of effective approximation methods for (nonlinear) PDEs in materials science and engineering (e.g., in micromagnetics, quantum mechanics, and liquid crystal theory).

-Conference:9th International Conference on Computational Methods in Applied Mathematics (CMAM-9).
-July 13-17, 2020.
-TU Wien, Austria.
+Conference:9th International Conference on Computational Methods in Applied Mathematics (CMAM 2020/21).
+September 13-17, 2021.
+TU Wien.

 Conference:13th International Symposium on Hysteresis Modeling and Micromagnetics (HMM 2021).
 May 31 - June 2, 2021.
-TU Wien, Austria.
+TU Wien.Postponed to a future date!

-Last Update: January 22, 2020
+Last Update: December 3, 2020